 That being said, Lisbon has a large Chinese community and we have plenty of Asian grocery stores near our apartment where we can buy Chili Crisp, Shaoxing wine and oyster sauce.
 After building an Asian pantry during the pandemic, we can now can cook Chinese dishes like Hunan Chicken and Yangzhou Fried Rice at home.

-We stir-fry at home at least three times a week.
+We stir-fry in our Lisbon apartment at least three times a week.

 11. Southern Fried Chicken